Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Exact perfect-fluid solution for ( ) with plane symmetry

 \subsection{Energy conditions for the matter field}

-The Gamboa spacetime (\ref{ansatz00-2}) for $M<(>)0$ is static (dynamical), while the spacetime (\ref{ansatz00-2-interior}) for ${\bar M}<(>)0$ is dynamical (static).
+The Gamboa spacetime (\ref{ansatz00-2}) for $M<(>)0$ is static (dynamical), while the spacetime given by Eq.~(\ref{ansatz00-2-interior}) for ${\bar M}<(>)0$ is dynamical (static).
 The coordinates $T$ and $r$ are spacelike and timelike in the dynamical region, respectively.
-As a consequence, the matter field in the dynamical region is not a perfect fluid but an anisotropic fluid with the energy density $\mu$, radial pressure $p_1$, and tangential pressure $p_2$ given by
+As a consequence, the matter field in the dynamical region is not a perfect fluid but rather an anisotropic fluid with the energy density $\mu$, radial pressure $p_1$, and tangential pressure $p_2$ given by

 with $p$ and $\rho$ given by Eq.~(\ref{ansatz00-2}) or (\ref{ansatz00-2-interior})~\cite{Maeda:2024tpl}.
 Alternatively, the matter field in the dynamical region may be interpreted as a {\it spacelike} (or {\it tachyonic}) perfect fluid~\cite{Maeda:2024tpl}.